newenclave/aikartos/modules/modules_howto.md

 ## 8. Loading and Relocating at Runtime

----

-Once the module binary is located in flash or copied into RAM, it must be loaded and relocated before use.
+Once the module binary is located in flash, it should be loaded and relocated before use.

 The typical steps: